stratum/testvectors-runner/README.md

 ### Run with Test Vector Templates

 Test Vector templates are tokenized Test Vector files and were created with the goal of maintaining a single set of tests that works across multiple switch platforms.
-As an alternative way of running Test Vectors, now it is also supported to run Test Vector templates together with a template configuration file (get more details in [Test Vectors repo](https://github.com/stratum/testvectors/blob/master/docs/testvectors_template.md)) by pointing `--tv-dir` and `--tv-name` to the template file and use `--template-config` argument to specify the template configuration file, and all the other options above still apply:
+As an alternative way of running Test Vectors, now it is also supported to run Test Vector templates together with a template configuration file (get more details in [Test Vectors repo](https://github.com/stratum/testvectors)) by pointing `--tv-dir` and `--tv-name` to the template file and using `--template-config` argument to specify the template configuration file, and all the other options above still apply:

 ```bash
 ./tvrunner.sh --target ~/testvectors/tofino/target.pb.txt --portmap ~/testvectors/tofino/portmap.pb.txt --tv-dir ~/testvectors/templates/p4runtime --tv-name L3ForwardTest --template-config ~/testvectors/tofino/template_config.json